 It is remarkable how reluctant so many people are to acknowledge that massage is sensual.
 Often people are naked and having oil rubbed all over their skin.
 How much more sensual can you get?
 The answer is a lot more.
 I’m not talking about foreplay.
 No one is going to have sex.
 I’m talking about feeling deeply into your body and it’s sensations.
 Often people go for massage and they disconnect even more than they do the rest of their lives.
 It’s not healthy.
 Massage is a great opportunity to connect the mind and soul back into the body.
 Feel into that point of contact.
-Breath into your body.
+Breathe into your body.

 Susan-Rachel Condon, teacher of infant massage, pre and post postnatal massage, birthing companion training, once while teaching a breast massage class at the swedish institute stated that “Just because something feels good doesn’t mean you shouldn’t do it”.
 I would go further and say that we should do things that feel good.
 There is a healing power in pleasure.
 Even the highest sensations of birthing a baby for some people is a sensual experience.
 They ride the wave of sensation rather than being crushed under it.
 I’m not comparing my massage to the intensity or importance of giving birth but my work can be excruciating .
 Even in agony there is room for the sensual.
 I invite people to not retreat before pain and pleasure, but welcome them both into the body.
-Ariel, a somatic educator, talks about the benefits of this kind of presence and awareness in her website;
+Ariel, a somatic educator, talks about the benefits of this kind of presence and awareness.

 “Some sessions involve bodywork where you learn to pay attention to your body through physical sensations.
 This enables you to move through fear, pain or conflict, and letting go of your ‘story’ of things.
 When you learn to work in this way, you find that you become at ease within intimacy, strong in vulnerability, authentic in your relationships and drama free in how you live your life.” -Ariel Daunay